About Traineeships

 • Step 5.
 Staying in Touch with Trainees

-Many assessments are structured to require Trainee interaction with the College by phone so that we know they are making progress on specific subjects.
+Many assessments are structured to require trainees to interact with the College by phone so that we know they are making progress on specific subjects.

 • Step 6.
 Updating You on Trainee Progress and Issues

-This also ensures that you are fully aware of any progress issues that may impact completion (and completion incentive payment) and have the opportunity to address.
+This also ensures that you are fully aware of any progress issues that may impact completion (and completion incentive payment) and have the opportunity to address those issues.

 • Step 7.
 Escalating Issues